KrishnaGarg/ocaml-project/README.md

-# DSL For Matrix Implementation Using OCAML
+# DSL For Matrices: Implemented Using OCAML & Verified Using COQ

 * Matrix operations implemented:*
 - Assignment